 If the data has been processed or is coming from a third-party source, be sure to keep this in context and do your due diligence for accuracy.
 Additionally, if it is a third-party source, is there a point this source is trying to prove, or does it have a vested interest in the data supporting the argument?
 It is equally important to consider what data is not being shown or what data is not available.

-Another determining factor to third-party sites is whether or not they have permission to view the data and how they access the data.
-Many social media reporting tools do not have the proper approved partnerships with Facebook, for example, to provide data and simply scrape it off of public domains.
+Another determining factor for third-party sites is whether or not they have permission to view the data and how they access the data.
+Many social media reporting tools do not have the properly approved partnerships with Facebook, for example, to provide data and simply scrape it off of public domains.
 This type of data is often inaccurate and may be problematic.

 For internal data, some examples include lead tracking in revenue.
 If there are two salespeople on a call and they both add a new lead to their system, is this being tracked accurately?
 That may depend on the CRM system in place.